Anyone doing uncertain, lower-skill, work will be using some combination of three ways of connecting to that work:

 Impact of the virus

-Uber and its competitors have no mandate, business case, or general leverage to create a healthy labor market.
+Uber and its competitors have no mandate, business case, or unique leverage to create a healthy labor market.
 That role traditionally belongs to public agencies like workforce boards.
 But many continue to focus on traditional models of employment, guided by performance metrics that offer little incentive to support irregulars.
 So, a variety of other organizations are struggling to tackle issues in the irregular labor market.

 Searching for solutions